nicolasdanelon/UnofficialDocs/source/getting_started/install.rst

 Lastly, **nightly builds** are the bleeding edge, with frequent updates and also frequent problems of various degrees of severity.
 They are fun to try out, but do so at your own risk.
-Nighlty builds are **only available for registered users**.
+Nightly builds are **only available for registered users**.